-- ILHR 62,57 Concession and motion picture machine booth.
+ILHR 62.57 Concession and motion picture machine booth.
 (1) MOTION PICTURE BOOTH.
 The motion picture booth and equipment shall comply in all respects with the requirements of ss.
-ILHR 55.40 through 55.49. - (2) Concession buildings, Concession buildings in connection with outdoor theaters shall comply with the requirements of ch.
+ILHR 55,40 through 55.49.

+(2) CONCESSION BUILDINGS.
+Concession buildings in connection with outdoor theaters shall comply with the requirements of ch.
 ILHR 54.

-- ILHR 62.58 Sanitary equipment.
-(1) NUMBER OF FIXTURES REQUIRED.
-Outdoor theaters shall be provided with separate toilet facilities as required by s.
+History: Cr.
+Register, January, 1980, No. 289, eff.
+2-1-80.
+Register, January, 1994, No. 457 ILHR 62.58 Sanitary facilities.
+(1) TOILET ROOMS.
+Outdoor theaters and other occupancies under this chapter shall be provided with separate toilet rooms for each sex.
+Toilet rooms and equipment shall comply with the requirements of ss.
+ILHR 52.50 through 52.64.

+(2) SANITARY FIXTURES.
+Toilet fixture ratios shall be provided as required by s.
 ILHR 55.32.
-Toilet rooms and equipment shall comply with the requirements of ss.
-ILHR 52.50 through 52.64. - (2) DETERMINATION OF CAPACITY.
-In determining the number of fixtures required for toilet rooms in connection with outdoor theaters, the capacity of the theater is established by allowing 21/4 persons for each vehicle accommodated, exclusive of vehicles parked in the waiting or hold-over area. - (3) Approaches to tollet rooms.
-Where the public toilet rooms are so located that the patrons must cross the ramp area in order to reach the toilet rooms, a suitable approach or passageway leading thereto shall be maintained.
-Such passageways shall be properly lighted and they shall be kept free from obstructions.
+In determining the number of fixtures required for toilet rooms in connection with outdoor theaters, the capacity of the theater shall be established by using $2^{1}/{4}$ persons for each vehicle accommodated, exclusive of vehicles parked in the waiting or hold-over area.
+The total number of persons will be considered equally divided between men and women.

+(3) ACCESSIBILITY.
+Where toilet rooms are provided for the public and are so located that the patrons must cross the ramp area in order to reach the toilet rooms, a suitable approach or passageway leading to the toilet rooms shall be maintained.
+Such passageways shall be properly lighted and unobstructed.

+History: Cr.
+Register, January, 1980, No. 289, eff.
+2-1-80; r. and recr., Register, August, 1993, No. 452, eff.
+3-1-94.

 ILHR 62.59 Ramps and speaker equipment.
-(1) RAMP SPACING, Ramps shall be spaced not less than 38 feet apart.
+(1) RAMP SPACING.
+Ramps shall be spaced not less than 38 feet apart.
 The ramps shall be so designed that any vehicle can move from its parked position to the exit driveway without being required to back up.

-- (2) SURFACE REQUIRED.
-All ramps, parking areas, entrance and exit driveways shall be properly surfaced with a gravel surfacing or better, adequate to withstand the weight of the vehicles accommodated. - (3) Public transportation speaker facilities.
-Where additional seating space is provided in the theater enclosure for patrons using public transportation facilities, the speaker arrangement shall be such that the sound will be confined to the immediate seating area and not broadcast beyond the theater enclosure. - (4) Spacing of speaker posts and electrical wiring.
+(2) SURFACE REQUIRED.
+All ramps, parking areas, entrance and exit driveways shall be properly surfaced with a gravel surfacing or better, adequate to withstand the weight of the vehicles accommodated.

+(3) PUBLIC TRANSPORTATION SPEAKER FACILITIES.
+Where additional seating space is provided in the theater enclosure for patrons using public transportation facilities, the speaker arrangement shall be such that the sound will be confined to the immediate seating area and not broadcast beyond the theater enclosure.

+(4) SPACING OF SPEAKER POSTS AND ELECTRICAL WIRING.
 There shall not be less than 18 feet distance between speaker posts, measured parallel to the ramps, except in seated areas for patrons using public transportation.
 All electrical wiring and electrical equipment shall be installed in accordance with the provisions of the Wisconsin state electrical code, volume 2, ch.
 ILHR 16.
 Each speaker post shall be wired with wire approved for underground use laid in trenches not less than 12 inches in depth.